Key takeaways

 Bottom Line

-Agentastic.dev is the most terminal-native option in the Mac coding agent app space.
-Its combination of worktree isolation, Ghostty integration, and agentic code review creates a compelling workflow for developers who want agent power without giving up terminal control.
+Agentastic.dev is the most terminal-native option in the Mac coding agent app space, and as of June 2026 it is one of the fastest-moving — adding Docker isolation, Linear/Kanban workflow features, and 33 built-in agents since February.
+Its combination of worktree-or-container isolation, Ghostty integration, and agentic code review creates a compelling workflow for developers who want agent power without giving up terminal control.

-Recommended for: Terminal-oriented developers running multiple agents who want worktree isolation and native Mac performance
+Recommended for: Terminal-oriented developers running multiple agents who want worktree or Docker isolation and native Mac performance

 Not recommended for: Developers preferring visual IDEs, Windows/Linux users, or those seeking fully autonomous agent orchestration

-Outlook: Strong product-market fit for terminal-first developers; sustainability of free model is the main question
+Outlook: Strong product-market fit for terminal-first developers and rapid release velocity; sustainability of the free, closed-source model with no disclosed funding remains the main question

 Research by Ry Walker Research • methodology